Principles of Marketing

 Firstly, I welcome you to stop by my office during my office hours (see first page for hours).

-Any other time, the most effective way to reach me is via e-mail (either using the class e-mail in CourseDen or my westga account).
+Any other time, the most effective way to reach me is via e-mail (either using email@example.com (better for a quick reply since messages come to my phone), or CourseDen e-mail).

 Warning: If you ask a question that can be answered by reviewing the syllabus, I will not respond to your question!